khanhha/crack_segmentation/README.md

 ![](./assets/show_result_3.jpg)

 ![](./assets/show_result_4.jpg)

+# Overview
+Crack segmentation is an important task in structure investigation problems.
+For example, in the bridge investigation project, a done is controlled to fly around bridges to take pictures of different bridge surfaces.
+The pictures will be then processed by computer to detect potential regions on the bridge surface that might be damaged.
+The more accurate the model is, the less human effort we need to process these images.
+Otherwise, the operators will have to check every single image, which is boring and error-prone.
+One challenge in this task is that the model is sentisive to noise and other objects such as moss on crack, title lines, etc.
+In this project, I tried to label over 300 high-resolution images from the crack dataset at my university and merged over 9 different segmentation crack datasets available on the Internet.
+The result show that the model could be able to distinguish crack from tree, title lines and other different noise in reality.

 # segmentation dataset
 From my knowledge, the dataset used in the project is the largest crack segmentation dataset so far.